When Alcatraz is sold out...

 During the Christmas holiday season, it can be especially difficult to get tickets this way, due to the number of people who show up.

-Times: the same-day Alcatraz tour tickets are available for the earlier departures, usually the 8:45 a.m. first trip of the day, but sometimes other morning times as well.
+Times: the same-day Alcatraz tour tickets are usually for one or more of the morning tours.

 So, if you're an early bird, or truly desperate to get out to Alcatraz, this is one possible approach.
 Some people have been known to bring sleeping bags.
 Unfortunately, there's no way to predict how many folks will show up any particular day, so it's not a sure thing.
 Sometimes hundreds will be lined up by 5:00 a.m. during the busiest seasons.